raygon-renderer/raygon/README.md

 ### Film

-Raygon renders to a densely packed multi-channel film, with support for over 20 render channels such as Emission, World Normal, Direct and Indirection light, Roughness, Albedo, various object and material IDs, ThreadId, and so forth.
+Raygon renders to a densely packed multi-channel film, with support for over 20 render channels such as Emission, World Normal, Direct and Indirect light, Roughness, Albedo, various object and material IDs, ThreadId, and so forth.

 It also supports using unique direct/indirect light channels for different light groups, allowing the separation of different light sources and the combination of such in post-production.
 This can be used to tweak light emission intensity and color after the render has completed.
 Don't like a light?
-Turn it off in post.
+Turn it off in post or change its color entirely.

 ### Camera